Jaezmien/NotITG-Moo/README.md

 - The `modreader.lua` addon allows the modder to use any, or multiple, modreaders.
 - Supports OpenITG<sup>[1](#compatibility)</sup>
 - Also supports Outfox as well!
-- Supports ditching the rhythm game and turning NotITG into a game engine.
+- Supports ditching the rhythm game and turning NotITG into a game engine<sup>[2](https://github.com/Jaezmien/NotITG-Moo-Engine)</sup>.
 - probably some cows.

 <br>